 All work on Ant Design happens directly on GitHub.
 Both core team members and external contributors send pull requests which go through the same review process.

 According to our release schedule, we maintain two branches, feature.
 If you send a bugfix pull request, please do it against the master branch, if it's a feature pull request, please do it against the

-Before you reporting a bug, please make sure you've searched exists issues, and read our FAQ.
+Before you report a bug, please make sure you've searched exists issues, and read our FAQ.
 Proposing a Change#

-If you intend to change the public API or introduce new feature, we also recommend use our issue helper to create a feature request issue.
+If you intend to change the public API or introduce new feature, we also recommend you use our issue helper to create a feature request issue.